 10. Tetra Paks

-While Tetra Pak cartons state that they are recyclable, because of these thin layers of aluminium and plastic, which are difficult to separate, then they are not easily recyclable at every recycling plant.
+While Tetra Pak cartons state that they are recyclable, in reality, it’s a different picture.
+These thin layers of aluminium and plastic make it difficult to separate these mixed materials.
+This means they are not easily recyclable at every recycling plant.

-According to the Tetra Pak website, there is only one dedicated carton recycling facility in the UK, in Halifax, so whether or not your Tetra Paks get recycled or not depends on if your Local Authority sends collected Tetra Paks to this facility in Halifax.
-Tetra Pak has not disclosed how many Local Authorities send their Tetra Paks their for recycling, simply stating that “many Local Authorities are already using [the recycling facility] and [we] would like to get many more onboard“.
+According to the Tetra Pak website, there is only one dedicated carton recycling facility in the UK.
+This is in Halifax.
+So, whether your Tetra Paks get recycled or not depends on if your Local Authority sends collected Tetra Paks to Halifax.
+Tetra Pak says 66% of Local Authorities in the UK use this facility, so there is still some way to go.

 11. Tin/Aluminium Cans